 After dinner I made myself another dessert.
 It was to be half a tin of pineapple chunks which I'd smuggled aboard, plus another 'Angel Delight' this time banana flavour, mixed with most of the rest of that liquid yoghurt The Chef had inadvertently bought instead of milk.

-Now onboard we have plans 'A' and plan 'B' and in the kitchen it’s 'Manual' when we're wild camping and 'Electrical' when we're hooked up.
+In the kitchen we use 'Manual' when we're wild camping and 'Electrical' when we're hooked up.
 Tonight I was to again use the 'Electrical' liquidising wand or whatever you call them, anyway - a tip.
 If, having poured runny yoghurt in to a plastic measuring jug, added the 'Angel Delight' and turned the mixer on - hold on to the measuring jug handle, I didn't and as I mixed, so the measuring jug begun to spin round and round faster and faster until it was spitting Angel Delight and yoghurt everywhere.
 The Chef having returned from washing up most of the bits, cleared up behind me, she's good like that.

 This evening is lovely; The Chef is outside relaxing in her comfy chair whilst I type this up.
 It's still fairly early and so I think we may yet squeeze in a couple of episodes of 'Doc Martin'.